-On July 7, 2020, the Company and certain of its subsidiaries, as guarantors (the "Term Guarantors"), entered into the UST Tranche A Term Loan Credit Agreement (the "Tranche A UST Credit Agreement") with The Bank of New York Mellon, as administrative agent and collateral agent and the UST Tranche B Term Loan Credit Agreement (the "Tranche B UST Credit Agreement" and together with the Tranche A UST Credit Agreement, the "UST Credit Agreements") with The Bank of New York Mellon, as administrative agent and collateral agent, pursuant to which the United States Treasury ("UST") committed to an aggregate of \$700.0 million to the Company pursuant to the CARES Act.
+On July 7, 2020, the Company and certain of its subsidiaries, as guarantors (the "Term Guarantors"), entered into the UST Tranche A Term Loan Credit Agreement (the "Tranche A UST Credit Agreement") with The Bank of New York Mellon, as administrative agent and collateral agent and the UST Tranche B Term Loan Credit Agreement (the "Tranche B UST Credit Agreement") with The Bank of New York Mellon, as administrative agent and collateral agent, pursuant to which the United States Treasury ("UST") committed to an aggregate of \$700.0 million to the Company pursuant to the CARES Act.
 The obligations of the Company under the UST Credit Agreements are unconditionally guaranteed by the Term Guarantors.

 The UST Credit Agreements have maturity dates of September 30, 2024, with a single payment at maturity of the outstanding balance.
 The Tranche A UST Credit Agreement consists of a \$300.0 million term loan and bears interest at a rate of Eurodollar rate (subject to a floor of 1.0%) plus a margin of 3.5% per annum, consisting of 1.50% in cash and the remainder paid-in-kind.
 Proceeds from the Tranche A UST Credit Agreement were used to meet the Company's contractual obligations and maintain working capital.
 The Tranche B UST Credit Agreement consists of a \$400.0 million term loan and bears interest at a rate of Eurodollar rate (subject to a floor of 1.0%) plus a margin of 3.5% per annum, paid in cash.
+Proceeds from the Tranche B UST Credit Agreement consists of a \$400.0 million term loan and bears interest at a rate of Eurodollar rate (subject to a floor of 1.0%) plus a margin of 3.5% per annum, paid in cash.
 Proceeds from the Tranche B UST Credit Agreement were used predominantly for the acquisition of tractors and trailers.
 Obligations under the UST Credit Agreements are secured by a perfected first priority security interest in the escrow or controlled account supporting the respective UST Credit Facility, certain tractors and trailers (in the case of the Tranche B UST Credit Agreement) and a perfected junior priority security interest (subject in each case to permitted liens) in substantially all other assets of the Company and the Term Guarantors, subject to certain exceptions.

 The UST Credit Agreements were funded through a series of draws made over time as the proceeds are utilized for the purposes outlined by the agreements.
-Funds drawn on the UST Credit Agreements we initially segregated into restricted accounts and those funds were included in "Restricted amounts held in escrow" in the December 31, 2020 consolidated balance sheet.
-As of December 31, 2021 and 2022 amounts had been fully withdrawn from the UST Credit Agreements.
+Funds drawn on the UST Credit Agreements are initially segregated into restricted accounts and those funds were included in "Restricted amounts held in escrow" in the accompanying consolidated balance sheet.
 Borrowings are subject to the various requirements stated in the UST Credit Agreements.